The Champions were back on the top by December but have dropped off spectacularly since then. We take a look at what has gone wrong.

 THERE WAS ALWAYS GOING TO BE A DROP

-Despite the players Liverpool brought in and a need to tweak their playing style, there was very little chance of Liverpool maintaining the same unparalleled intensity that had become commonplace with them over the past two years.
-After all, when you have had two seasons with your point tallies being 97 and 99 – a result of four years of continuous squad development leading to finally reaching an elusive summit after thirty years, there’s going to be a collective, sub-conscious, small, subtle but not-insubstantial decline.
+Despite the players Liverpool brought in and a need to tweak their playing style, there was very little chance of Liverpool maintaining the same intensity that had become commonplace with them over the past two years.
+After all, when you have had two seasons with your point tallies being 97 and 99 – a result of four years of continuous squad development leading to finally reaching an elusive summit after thirty years, there’s going to be a collective, sub-conscious, small, subtle but not insubstantial, decline.
 This was hinted at towards the very end of last season, when Liverpool suffered surprise defeats to Arsenal and Man City after winning the league.
 Add to that the fact that this was a COVID-hit season that would see an even more saturated calendar with little to no pre-season.

 Man City, on their part, suffered from the same problem last season, and after two scintillating title-winning campaigns experienced a drop-off not too disastrous, but substantial enough to allow Liverpool to run away with the league.